 Heat your cast iron skillet or a non-stick frying pan on high heat.
 No need to add oil, but make sure it is very hot before you add the salmon.

 Add the fillets skin side up.
 Cook the fillets for 3-4 minutes.
 Gently flip the fillets and cook for another 3-4 minutes.
 When cooked, squeeze over the juice of half the lime.

 Serve your salmon with rice and a couple of spoonfuls of mango salsa!
 I’m confident you will LOVE this!

 Let us know what you thought about this Blackened Salmon with Mango Salsa recipe.
 For other fish dinner ideas, have a look at our recipes for:

 Blackened Salmon with Mango Salsa

-- Cast-Iron Skillet (or heavy wide-based frying pan)
+- Cast-Iron Skillet or heavy based frying pan

 - 1 tsp smoked paprika